-Train your customer service representatives to identify emotions, empathize and connect.
+Train your customer service representatives to identify emotions, empathize, and connect.

 Your customer service agents are the face of your brand, whether they’re sitting in a call center or standing in a brick and mortar store.
-So your ability to establish true customer relationships are largely dependent on how you equip your team.
+So your ability to establish true customer relationships is largely dependent on how you equip your team.
 Instead of only giving your call center employees a playbook to follow when customers call, focus on also teaching them to identify the emotions customers may be feeling and how to use verbiage that conveys empathy.
 Then, empower them to provide solutions that will satisfy the customer and be good ambassadors to your brand.

 When it comes to your in-store employees, training is just as important.
 Teach them how to find out what’s really driving a customer’s purchase, and how they can provide value to that person.
 If your salesperson can use conversation to determine motivation, the customer will have a better experience (and may even ending up buying more).